McTechie/loggsy/docs/SETUP.md

 python3 manage.py runserver
 ```

+- [ ] Open the browser and go to `http://localhost:8000` to verify that the server is running

 - [ ] To stop the server, Press `Ctrl + C` in the terminal where the server is running

-- [ ] To deactivate the virtual environment, run the following command
+- [ ] Finally, deactivate the virtual environment by running the following command

 ```bash
 deactivate